top of page

 2. Logical Consequences

-Your child asks for some more sweets, you say 'no, one packet is enough', they take the sweets and eat them anyway.
+Your child asks for more sweets.
+You respond with, "No, one packet is enough."
+However, they take the sweets and eat them anyway.

-A logical consequence would be you telling your child (and following through - sometimes easier than done!) that because they took extra sweets, they will miss out next time sweets are available.
-This is a direct link from taking sweets -> missing out on sweets.
-If you were to say the consequence is no TV for a week, there is direct link between the behaviour and so it is harder for the child to make a meaningful connection between the two, and remember it.
+• Logical Consequence: In this case, you tell your child (and follow through, which can sometimes be easier said than done!) that because they took extra sweets, they'll miss out the next time sweets are available.
+This establishes a direct link between taking sweets and missing out on them later.
+Conversely, if you say that the consequence is no TV for a week, it becomes harder for the child to connect the behaviour with that specific outcome.

 Children playing happily together in a park